microsoft/TailwindTraders/Documents/DemoScripts/Integrating Azure DevOps, Microsoft Teams and GitHub/Readme.md

 - Microsoft provides the only comprehensive DevOps solution that spans from development to project management to deployment to operations.
 - It doesn't matter what technologies or processes you're using- even setting up a Node.js solution on GitHub to deploy to a Linux container that connects to a Cosmos DB is a seamless, straightforward experience.
 - Azure offers a practical approach to automation at every step of the DevOps lifecycle that enables companies to focus their efforts on creating business value.
-- Microsoft launched Teams, a collaborative platform in Office 365, enables the use for ChatOps.
-Since its formal release, Microsoft Teams has added more integration features and a command line-like approach to application control.
-Teams allows multiple users to participate in a single chat channel, query and drive services such as build automation and application performance management from within the group chat window.

 ## Before you begin

 1. You will need a [GitHub](https://github.com) account.